Nymphs (album)

-Nymphs is the debut full-length studio album recorded by the American rock band Nymphs.
-It was produced by Bill Price, and released in 1991 on Geffen Records.
-There were music videos made for "Imitating Angels" and "Sad and Damned," neither of which attained commercial recognition.
+Nymphs is the debut studio album by the American rock band Nymphs, released in 1991 on Geffen Records.
+There were music videos made for "Imitating Angels" and "Sad and Damned".
+Despite Geffen's expensive promotional efforts, the album was a commercial failure.

+The album was produced by Bill Price; its release was delayed after Tom Zutaut pulled Price to remix tracks by Guns N' Roses.
 Iggy Pop sang on "Supersonic".

-Content

 Musical style

 Brian Flota of AllMusic proclaimed Nymphs to be "the last great glam-metal album".
 Dannii Leivers opined the record to "straddle glam and grunge".

-Reception
+Critical reception

+The Vancouver Sun wrote that "[Inger] Lorre is a great hard-rock singer, with a clear, strong voice that pierces straight through the guitars that thunder and crash around her."

 In June 2020, Nymphs was ranked in LouderSound's "10 Obscure but Absolutely Essential Grunge Albums".